crystalin/better-voice-typing/README.md

 4. Open the `.env` file in Notepad, update the following and save:
    - OpenAI API key ([get one here](https://platform.openai.com/api-keys))
    - (Optional) Anthropic API key for text cleaning
-5. Double-click `voice_typing.pyw` to start the app
-6. If it doesn't start (working on fixing this), you can also start the app from the command line:
-     ```
-     cd "path\to\better-voice-typing"
-     .\.venv\Scripts\python.exe .\voice_typing.pyw
-     ```
+5. Launch the application by double-clicking the `run_voice_typing.bat` file in the application folder
-7. Ensure the app's tray icon is visible by right-clicking the taskbar → "Taskbar settings" → "Select which icons appear on the taskbar" → Toggle on for Voice Typing Assistant (the tray icon is the main interface for settings and status)
+6. Ensure the app's tray icon is visible by right-clicking the taskbar → "Taskbar settings" → "Select which icons appear on the taskbar" → Toggle on for Voice Typing Assistant
-8. **Recommended**: Right-click `voice_typing.pyw` → Send to → Desktop to create a shortcut
+7. **Recommended**: Right-click `run_voice_typing.bat` → Send to → Desktop to create a shortcut

 **(Optional) Configure a different model to use for transcript cleaning**